MangelMaxime/Thoth/docs/src/Content/Decode.md

 Turn Json value into F# values.

-By using a Decoder instead of Fable `ofJson` function, you will garantee the JSON structure is correct.
+By using a Decoder instead of Fable `ofJson` function, you will have a guarantee that the JSON structure is correct.
 This is especially useful if you use Fable without sharing your domain with the server.

-*This mobule is inspired by [Json.Decode from Elm](http://package.elm-lang.org/packages/elm-lang/core/latest/Json-Decode) and [elm-decode-pipeline](http://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest).*
+*This module is inspired by [Json.Decode from Elm](http://package.elm-lang.org/packages/elm-lang/core/latest/Json-Decode) and [elm-decode-pipeline](http://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest).*

 As so, to complete this documentation, you can also take a look at the [Elm documentation](https://guide.elm-lang.org/interop/json.html).